 Adhesive capsulitis (also known as “frozen shoulder”), is another manifestation of shoulder injury related to vaccine administration (SIRVA) that results from receipt of an improperly administered injection.
 Adhesive capsulitis is characterized by severe stiffness leading to extremely limited shoulder mobility.
 Like other forms of SIRVA, individuals who experience adhesive capsulitis often face years of symptoms and may require corrective surgery.

 Are You Suffering From Shoulder Injury Related to Vaccine Administration?
-Contact Vaccine Lawyer Leah Durant
+Contact Us today.

 For more information about vaccine-related shoulder injuries such as; rotator cuff tears, adhesive capsulitis, or bursitis, contact the Center for Vaccine Shoulder Pain Recovery today.
-Leah Durant is available to assist you in determining whether you may be entitled to seek financial compensation through the National Vaccine Injury Compensation Program (VICP).
-Call us today at 1-844-789-2047 for your complimentary consultation.
+We are available to assist you in determining whether you may be entitled to seek financial compensation through the National Vaccine Injury Compensation Program (VICP).
+Call vaccine shoulder injury lawyer Leah Durant today at 1-844-789-2047 for your complimentary consultation.